g-dolphin/WorldCarbonPricingDatabase/Sources/__README.md

 The referencing structure is as follows: DocumentType(Tag[Year]).
 For example, the reference for the `Tax_dummy` data point corresponding to the `Sweden-1997-Manufacturing-Coal` entry is 'Report(WB[2014])'.

 The full reference corresponding to this citation can then be looked up in the relevant .csv file.
-The reference of the 'Report(WB[2014])' citation can be found in the `Report.csv` file.
+The reference of the 'Report(WB[2014])' citation can be found in the `Reports.csv` file.